tumini-fubara/machine-downtime-analysis/README.md

 ### 6. Machine temperature did not explain equipment failures

 The average operating temperature remained around 24.99°C across the dataset, with very little difference between machines.
 Because the temperature values were almost identical, no meaningful relationship between temperature and machine breakdowns could be identified

+# Recommendations

+- Based on the findings, Daikibo should focus its maintenance efforts on the Seiko Factory, since it recorded the highest number of machine breakdowns.
+The company should also inspect Laser Welders and Laser Cutters more often because they caused most of the downtime.

+- Extra attention should be given to Sections 3 and 4, where most machine failures happened.
+Finding and fixing the root causes in these sections can help reduce future breakdowns.

+- Although Germany and China recorded few machine failures, the company should continue regular maintenance to keep machine performance at the same high level.

+# Limitations

+- This analysis used only one month of telemetry data (May 2021), so it cannot show longterm machine performance or seasonal trends.

+- The dataset also contained very little change in machine temperature, making it difficult to understand whether temperature affected machine breakdowns.

+- In addition, the timestamp data could not be fully converted into calendar dates during the analysis.
+Because of this, a detailed trend analysis over time could not be included.

+# Future Improvements

+- If more data becomes available, I would analyze several months or years of machine telemetry to identify long-term trends and recurring failure patterns.

+- I would also include more machine information, such as maintenance history, machine age, and repair records, to better understand why certain machines fail more often.

+- Finally, I would improve the dashboard by adding time-based trend analysis to track how machine performance changes over time and help predict future equipment failures.